UDC-GAC/gem5McPATparse/README.md

 * Check why dcache `block_size` must be 32 in order to work
 * Code clarity
 * Portability [?]

+# Bugs

+This tool is currently in development, so any bug found you can open an issue.

 # Limitations
 This first version is focused on the compatibility of the output of memory system and core in gem5 with the input of McPAT.
 Thus, other components such as PCIe will be ignored by the moment.